base/base/docs/specs/governance/governor.md

 #### `proposalSnapshot`

-Returns the timestamp when the proposal snapshot was taken.
+Returns the block number for the snapshot of a proposal.

 ```solidity
 function proposalSnapshot(uint256 _proposalId) external view returns (uint256);